Days 1 - 2

 Our autumn birdwatching tour to Taiwan begins with a British Airways overnight flight from London Heathrow to Hong Kong and onward connection next day with Cathay Pacific to Taiwan.
 We'll be met by our local guide on arrival in Taiwan in the early evening of Day 2 and transfer the short distance to our hotel for dinner.
 Night Taipei

-TAIPEI BOTANICAL GARDENS, YANGMING SHAN NATIONAL PARK & SOUTH TO TAICHUNG
+TAIPEI BOTANICAL GARDENS & QUIANSHAN PARK, SOUTH TO TAICHUNG

 Leaving Taipei, we drive south this afternoon to our overnight stop at Taichung, on Taiwan's west coast.
 Night Taichung